 “It was just one concert, Cassie.
 You should be happy.
 We might actually be doing something right…and in Charlie’s case…well, the jury’s been out on that for some time.
 (Pause.)
 Anyway, Charlie’s taught Gigi everything he knows.
 We’re quite a few years from total relaxation.”

 “Yep.
-But I don’t like anything to change too fast,” I complained.
+But I don’t like it when the kids change too fast,” I sulk.

 “I know,” Scott said.
 “Neither do I.”